remman11/EyenetTrainingcenter-SoftwareEngineering/readme.md

 # Software Updates

-#`New`
+# `New`

 ## 7. February 26, 2018 6:45:00PM patch 7
 `Additions`
 - added the payment type maintenance
-`New`
+-`New`
-- added Assign Activities in transactions `tab only`
+- `tab only`added Assign Activities in transactions
-- added Document Requests in transactions `tab only`
+- `tab only`added Document Requests in transactions
-- added Enrollment in transactions `tab only`
+- `tab only`added Enrollment in transactions
-- added Inquiries in transactions
+- `tab only`added Inquiries in transactions
-- added Payments in transactions `tab only`
+- `tab only`added Payments in transactions
-- added Students in transactions `tab only`
+- `tab only`added Students in transactions

 `Notes`
 ##### Detected `Bugs`
 - [x] app crashes when pressing view in the schedule list